City of Fallen Angels (Mortal Instruments, Book 4)

 But nothing comes without a price.

 Someone is murdering Shadowhunters, provoking tensions between Downworlders and Shadowhunters that could lead to a second, bloody war.
-Clary's best friend, Simon, can't help her.
-His mother just found out that he's a vampire and now he's homeless.
-Everywhere he turns, someone wants him on their side—along with the power of the curse that's wrecking his life.
-And they're willing to do anything to get what they want.
-Not to mention that he's dating two beautiful, dangerous girls—neither of whom knows about the other one.
+Clary’s best friend, Simon, can’t help her—his mother just found out he’s a vampire, and now he’s homeless.

-When Jace begins to pull away from her without explaining why, Clary is forced to delve into the heart of a mystery whose solution reveals her worst nightmare: she herself has set in motion a terrible chain of events that could lead to her losing everything she loves.
+When Jace begins to pull away from her without explaining why, Clary is forced to delve into the heart of a mystery that reveals her worst nightmare: she herself has set in motion a terrible chain of events that could lead to her losing everything she loves.
 Even Jace.

 BUY THE BOOK